The Brown University Division of Advancement seeks qualified applicants for the position of Research Analyst.

 High degree of professionalism, ethical sensitivity, confidentiality and discretion; proven ability to apply good judgment and responsible decision-making.

 The grade and title of the incumbent will be determined by years of experience.
-Incumbents with three years of experience will be Research Analyst, job grade 9; incumbents with 4-5 years of experience will be Senior Research Analyst, job grade 10.
+Incumbents with three years of experience will be Research Analyst, job grade 9; incumbents with 4 or more years of experience will be Senior Research Analyst, job grade 10.

 All offers of employment are contingent upon a background check and education check satisfactory to Brown.